Please note: AABB reserves the right to make updates to this program.

 Topic: Transfusion Medicine

 Intended Audience: Hospital Blood Banks, Immunohematology Reference Labs (IRL’s), Laboratory Staff, Managers/Supervisors, Medical Directors, Physicians, Resident/Fellow, Students (MD, MT, SBB), Technologists, Transfusion Safety Officers

 Director/Moderator: Isabella W. Martin, MD, Assistant Professor of Pathology, Medical Director of Microbiology, Dartmouth-Hitchcock Medical Center, Lebanon, NH

-Speaker: Evan Bloch, Assistant Professor, Johns Hopkins University School of Medicine, Associate Director, Transfusion Medicine, Johns Hopkins Medical Institutes, Baltimore, MD
+Speaker: Evan Bloch, MD, MS, Associate Professor, Johns Hopkins University School of Medicine, Associate Director, Transfusion Medicine, Johns Hopkins Medical Institutes, Baltimore, MD

 After participating in this educational activity, participants should be able to: